 No matter how old you are, if you are working and your income tax level reference (stated on your tax return) is equal to or lower than 19779€ for an individual person (2019 terms) you have the right to hold a livret d’épargne populaire (LEP).
 You would be wrong to pass this by: this investment with capital guaranteed is remunerated at 1.25% (gross rate applicable at 01/08/2015).

 Now you have established a financial safety net, are you looking for somewhere to put aside your new savings?

-If you haven’t yet bought your main residence and you think that you could be doing this in the next 4 – 10 years, look at the PEL.
-As for Assurance Vie (life assurance) this remains the traditionally indispensable investment.
+If you haven’t yet bought your main residence and you think that you could be doing this in the next 4 – 10 years, look at the PEL Assurance Vie (life assurance) remains the traditionally indispensable investment.
 More sophisticated than a classic deposit account, it offers a wide range of investment supports for you to choose from depending on the term that you are looking at and your attitude towards risk.
 On top of this, it offers inheritance and tax advantages.
-If you keep your savings for at least 8 years you benefit from an allowance of 4600€ (9200€ for a couple) on any gains made and you can choose how you wish to be taxed either in your own tax bracket or a flat rate tax of 7.5%.
+If you keep your savings for at least 8 years you benefit from a tax free allowance of 4600€ (9200€ for a couple) on any gains made and you can choose to be taxed in your own tax bracket and then a flat rate tax of 7.5%.

 From 50 years old: Prepare for retirement

 After having invested in property are you looking to supplement your income in order to maintain your lifestyle once retired?
 If so the Retirement savings plans are made for you!

 The PERP, is available to all future retirees or the Madelin contract, reserved for company directors and self-employed people and guarantees you a regular income until the end of your life, as long as that may be.